BarisAlbayrakIEEE/VectorTree/README.md

 For example, the next leaf node must be determined if the active leaf node is full and the request is a push.
 Considering these exceptional cases, the worst case time complexity becomes logkN which again yields to O(1).

+Erase operation applies the swap-and-pop idiom.
+I will not go through thee details of this idiom.
+However, its worth to note that erase operation consists of two modifications:
+1. the path to the requested element and
+2. the path to the last element which will be swapped with the requested element.

 VectorTree has its own STL style random access iterators (const and non-const).
 The non-const iterator is private and used internally.
 An STL style for_each algorithm is implemented as a member function which: